MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 To add impersonation, append `;impersonate` to the connection string.
 Azure Data Explorer will use the requestor's principal identity and impersonate this identity to access the resource.

 > [!NOTE]
 > The principal must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
-See [Storage access control](#storage-access-control).
 To manage the access controls for different storage types, see:
 >
 > * [Azure Blob Storage/Azure Data Lake Storage Gen2 access control](/azure/storage/common/authorization-resource-provider#assign-management-permissions-with-azure-role-based-access-control-azure-rbac)
 > * [Azure Data Lake Storage Gen1 access control](/azure/storage/blobs/data-lake-storage-access-control)